CactuseSecurity/firewall-orchestrator/documentation/auth/rbac.md

 - workflow-user - (for future use) users who can request firewall changes
 - workflow-admin - (for future use) users who can create change request workflows
 - fw-admin - users who can document open changes
-- admi - users with full access rights to firewall orchestrator (this is also the pre-defined hasura role 'admin')
+- admin - users with full access rights to firewall orchestrator (this is also the pre-defined hasura role 'admin')

 The above mentioned access rights are implemented on the following levels
 1. as grants within the database.
 E.g. a reporter does not have the right to change any of the tables rule, object, service.